Build–operate–transfer

 Build–operate–transfer (BOT) or build–own–operate–transfer (BOOT) is a form of project delivery method, usually for large-scale infrastructure projects, wherein a private entity receives a concession from the public sector (or the private sector on rare occasions) to finance, design, construct, own, and operate a facility stated in the concession contract.
 The private entity will have the right to operate it for a set period of time.
 This enables the project proponent to recover its investment and operating and maintenance expenses in the project.

 BOT is usually a model used in public–private partnerships.
 Due to the long-term nature of the arrangement, the fees are usually raised during the concession period.
 The rate of increase is often tied to a combination of internal and external variables, allowing the proponent to reach a satisfactory internal rate of return for its investment.

 Countries where BOT is prevalent include Thailand, Turkey, Taiwan, Bahrain, Pakistan, Saudi Arabia, Israel, India, Iran, Croatia, Japan, China, Vietnam, Malaysia, Philippines, Egypt, Myanmar and a few US states (California, Florida, Indiana, Texas, and Virginia).
 However, in some countries, such as Canada, Australia, New Zealand and Nepal, the term used is build–own–operate–transfer (BOOT).

 The first BOT was for the China Hotel, built in 1979 by the Hong Kong listed conglomerate Hopewell Holdings Ltd (controlled by Sir Gordon Wu).

-In addition to infrastructure and public-private partnerships, the Build–Operate–Transfer (BOT) model has seen increasing adoption in the information technology (IT) and software development sectors.
-In this context, companies—often based in high-cost regions such as Western Europe or North America—partner with service providers in lower-cost regions (e.g., Eastern Europe, India, Southeast Asia) to: